sypniewski20/snp_detection_rf/RandomForest_SNP_final_rep.md

 # This notebook presents application of Random Forest and SHAP values for selection of candidate SNPs from whole genome sequencing procedure

-### This notebook demonstrates application of feature selection with Random Forest algorythm in searching of promising single nucleotide polymorphism (SNPs) for obesity markers in in Labrador Retriever breed
+### Application of feature selection with Random Forest algorythm in searching of promising single nucleotide polymorphism (SNPs) for obesity markers in in Labrador Retriever breed

 ```python